SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 > We are using "atomics" to ensure that each thread updates its value atomically and because these values are on the same cache line, both the threads running on different cores end up **sharing** the same cache line for **writing**.
 This results in increased latency because of the repeated fetch of the cache line(s) from RAM.
+This is called "false sharing".
 Imagine the extent of the problem with 128 cores.

 The way to deal with "false sharing" is to pad the values so that each `AtomicU64` lies on its own cache line.
 One option is to pad the values manually and other option is to use a library that can help with padding. **CacheD** uses [CachePadded](https://docs.rs/crossbeam/0.8.2/crossbeam/utils/struct.CachePadded.html) to pad the values.